-2. Once you bring more awareness and openness to your internal emotional states, the second phase starts.
-In everyday life, we tend to project the cause of our internal states and emotions on something that has happened in the outside world.
+Once you bring more awareness and openness to your internal emotional states, the second phase begins.
+This phase is all about taking personal responsibility.
+In everyday life, we tend to project the cause of our internal states and emotions onto something that has happened in the outside world.
 When you think about this more deeply, it is obvious that that is never the case.
 For example, if somebody cuts in front of somebody else in traffic, one person may not be bothered at all and another person might be furious.
-So, it is not what actually happens in the outside world, it is what the event triggers from our past and the story we created around what happened in the past that creates the emotion.
-In breathwork, it is critical to do what we call “taking it vertical”.
-For instance, if a piece of music comes on that you dislike, or there is an unexpected interruption at your house and you get angry, instead of projecting the cause of the anger on what happened in the outside world, just allowing it to fully express itself without any judgment or suppression and see what happens.
-You can then open a pathway to get insight to what is really being triggered from your past and start to work with it.
-Any emotion is always a signal from the body that something wants to get released and is always a doorway to drop deeper into the breathwork process of inner transformation.
+So, it is not what actually happens in the outside world, it is what the event triggers from our past and the story we create around what happened in the past that creates the emotion.

-In order to make use of this principle in your everyday life, what I would suggest is the following exercise:
+In order to make use of this principle in your everyday life, try the following exercise:

-When you feel a strong emotion in your life, stop what you are doing take a few deep breaths and look to see what story you are creating in your mind that is creating the emotion keeping in mind the fact that nobody can create an emotion in you, only you can do it through the story that you create around what happened.
-For instance, your story might be that somebody is disrespecting you, that they are making you feel unworthy, that they are making you feel incompetent, etc. The first step is to see the story, try and look back into your life and get to the bottom of where that story came from.
+When you experience a strong emotion, pause, take a few deep breaths, and examine the narrative you’re constructing in your mind that’s giving rise to that emotion.
+Remember that nobody can create an emotion in you, emotions are created by the stories you weave around your experiences.
+For instance, your story might be that somebody is disrespecting you, that they are making you feel unworthy, that they are making you feel incompetent, etc. The first step is to see the story, try and look back into your life, and get to the bottom of where that story came from.
 It is usually from childhood.
-Once you get to the bottom of that, you can consciously change the story to one that is more accurate, more empowering to you and one that creates a different emotion.
+Once you get to the bottom of that, you can consciously change the story to one that is more accurate and empowering to you, and one that creates a different emotion.